FAQS

 The Plan is required to secure EV infrastructure funding from the 2021 federal Infrastructure Investment and Jobs Act (IIJA).

 The plan was submitted to the Joint Office of the US Department of Transportation (USDOT) and US Department of Energy (USDOE) on July 22, 2022.
-An update to the plan was submitted July 30, 2023.
+The latest plan update was submitted August 30, 2024, and approval is anticipated in fall 2024.
+This secures funding for FY 2025.

 There are three different types of charging stations – Level 1, Level 2 and Level 3.
 Level 1 stations have standard outlets and are the slowest charging, Level 2 stations have “Dryer Outlets” and are slow charging and Level 3 chargers are direct current fast chargers and are the fastest charging.
 In order to have a 250-mile range, if using a